Better Understandings and Configurations in MaxSAT Local Search Solvers via Anytime Performance Analysis: Preliminaries

-Local search (LS) is a popular category of incomplete algorithms for MaxSAT.
-The common procedure of LS samples an initial solution, i.e., assignment $\alpha$, and then follows an optimization loop, creating new assignments by flipping one or multiple variables $x$ in $\alpha$ iteratively until reaching the termination condition (e.g., using out the cutoff time).
-Variants of LS solvers usually work on the strategies of picking one or multiple variable(s) $x$ to be flipped at each iteration.
+\paragraph{Algorithms} SLS is a popular category of incomplete algorithms for MaxSAT.
+The common procedure of SLS samples an initial solution, i.e., assignment $\alpha$, and then follows an optimization loop, creating new assignments by flipping one or multiple variables $x$ in $\alpha$ iteratively until reaching the termination condition (e.g., using out the cutoff time).
+Variants of SLS solvers usually work on the strategies of picking one or multiple variable(s) $x$ to be flipped.

 The classic SATLike solver~\cite{LeiC18} proposed a clause weighting scheme, which introduces a bias towards certain variables $x$ and determines which one(s) to be flipped.
-The newest extension of SATLike, SATLike3.0~\cite{CaiL20}, is one of the state-of-the-art LS solvers for MaxSAT and has been included in many recent works for comparisons~\cite{AlKasemM21}.
+The newest extension of SATLike, SATLike3.0~\cite{CaiL20}, is one of the state-of-the-art SLS solvers for MaxSAT and has been included in much work for comparisons~\cite{AlKasemM21}.
 NuWLS~\cite{ChuCL2023} proposed a new clause weighting scheme handling hard and soft clauses separately and worked on the weight initialization based on the framework of SATLike3.0.
 Differently from other methods that flip one variable at each iteration, MaxFPS~\cite{Zheng0Z23} applies a farsighted probabilistic sampling method flipping a pair of variables.
 Moreover, instead of using the clause weighting technique, BandMax~\cite{Zheng0Z0LM22} introduced the method of multi-armed bandit to select clauses to be satisfied, correspondingly deciding which variable to be flipped.

-In this paper, we select these four state-of-the-art methods, SATLike3.0, BandMax, NuWLS, and MaxFPS, for our first assessment of anytime performance of MaxSAT LS solvers.
+In this paper, we select SATLike3.0, BandMax, NuWLS, and MaxFPS for our first assessment of anytime performance of MaxSAT SLS solvers.
+Due to the space issue, we denote SATLike as SATLike3.0 in the following text.